Wonder if there are Grad Schools That Don’t Require the GRE exam that you could apply to? The short answer: Yes!

 There are a few common policies you may find in grad schools that don’t require the GRE.
 However, as a basic rule, it isn’t a great idea to make sweeping generalizations.
 Always refer to individual schools to see what their admissions process looks like and speak to an advisor for guidance.

+- Undergraduate GPA Minimum: Universities without GRE requirements often may set minimum requirements for undergrad GPA.
+The minimum is both program and school – specific, as each grad school has its own standards.
+Look for a range from 2.8 to 3.0 on the ‘low’ side of things.
 The bar could be set higher for science and health programs though.
-For instance, at partner school, Jefferson University , applicants to the Physician Assistant Studies program do not need the GRE but must have a CASPA calculated cumulative GPA and science GPA of 3.25.
+For instance, at Jefferson University, applicants to the Physician Assistant Studies program do not need the GRE.
+They must have a CASPA calculated cumulative GPA and science GPA of 3.25.

-At Pratt, the GRE is required only for Art Education, Art History, the combined Art History and Master of Library Science programs, and the Architecture (First Professional) program.
+- No GRE Policy with Program Specific GRE Requirements: Some schools such as partner school, Pratt University have a general policy of no GRE.
+They do make exceptions for some programs.
+At Pratt, the GRE is required only for Art Ed, Art History, the combined Art History and Master of Library Sci programs, and the Architecture (First Professional) program.
 In other words, a grad school’s general ‘no GRE’ policy may have some attached fine print.

 Do all Masters programs require the GRE?
 Across the board, there are some Masters degree programs that do not generally ask students for their scores, although they may have substitute assessment strategies in place.
 A portfolio, resume, sample of written work and the like.